 In this article:

-- Select "Product Shipped in Error" managed product
+- In the Managed Product window, select "Product Shipped in Error" managed product.

 - Click Add